Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 4. Silent Failures: If a hop is firewalled or blocks ICMP, the timeout message is helpful, but you might want to add logging to track unreachable hops in a structured format.

-Just show that I considered the security and stabilty considerations in my More_secure code which is a branch in this repo and ready be merged to the main code.
+Just to show that I considered the security and stabilty considerations in my More_secure code which is a branch in this repo and ready be merged to the main code.
 The following images show the results of the More_secure code.
+Remember the main code is the clean code analyzed by pylint and with all errors fixed ( a perfect core of 10/10).

 <img width="644" height="316" alt="Screenshot secure 1" src="https://github.com/user-attachments/assets/ef74f3f4-5e82-4f01-b3e4-6519fb9189a2" />